jaim13/GymResponsiveMVC/README.md

 English:
 I am pleased to present my latest personal project, a gym simulator platform designed with passion and cutting-edge technology.
-This project fuses a variety of technologies, including JavaScript, SQL, HTML, CSS, TypeScript, Python and AJAX, among others, to create an interactive and dynamic experience.
+This project fuses a variety of technologies, including JavaScript(Node.js), SQL, HTML, CSS, TypeScript, Python and AJAX, among others, to create an interactive and dynamic experience.

 I also implemented few API´s made by me, to show the ability in the back-end enviroment.